Clinical Genomics MED5425

 Short Description

 This course will provide an overview of the clinical applications of genomic approaches to human disorders, particularly in relation to clinical genetics, discussing the methods and capabilities of the new technologies.
-Tuition and hands-on experience in data analysis will be provided, including the interpretation of next generation sequencing reports.
+Tuition and hands-on experience in data analysis will be provided, including the interpretation of next generation sequencing data.

 Timetable